 Sundays, January through April from 9:30 a.m. to 10:30 a.m.

 Throughout the year, Shallowford offers a variety of trips for all the different age groups of our youth.
-In the spring, Rev. Bradley Kibler, Associate Pastor for Youth & Programs, spends time caring for our middle and high school students through two separate retreats.
-Each summer, youth have the option to attend a week-long trip to the Montreat Worship Conference in Asheville, North Carolina, and an annual mission trip to help out a community in need.
+The Reverend Bradley Kibler, Associate Pastor for Youth & Programs, offers both a middle and high school students through the year.
+Each summer, youth have the option to attend a week-long trip to the Montreat Youth Conference in Montreat, North Carolina, as well as a mission trip to serve in another community.